fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

-usage indicates that that that this has little impact on the performance of small hash tables, and the small size of the functions allows their quick loading and retainment in the instruction cache, givng a performance boost where the hashing is intermittent.
+usage indicates that that that this has little impact on the performance of small hash tables, and the small size of the functions allows their quick loading and retainment in the instruction cache, giving a performance boost where the hashing is intermittent.
 (See the
 [SMHasher discussion](https://github.com/rurban/smhasher/README.md)
 and S. Richter, V. Alvarez, and J. Dittrich,